kstenerud/concise-encoding/cte-specification.md

 The global coordinates method uses the global position to hundredths of degrees, giving a resolution of about 1km at the equator.
 Locations are written as latitude and longitude, separated by a slash character (`/`).
 Negative values are prefixed with a dash character (`-`), and the period character (`.`) is used as a decimal separator.

-This method has the advantage of being unambiguous, which can be useful for areas that are in an inconsistent political state at a particular time.
+This method has the advantage of being unambiguous, which could be useful for areas that are in an inconsistent political state at a particular time.
 The disadvantage is that it's not easily decodable by humans.

 ##### Examples